© Crown copyright 2021

 Other venues subject to restrictions

-The following facilities can open but may face restrictions on the activity they host:
+The following facilities can open but may be subject to coronavirus restrictions:

 - places of worship (communal worship is permitted, but social contact rules must be adhered to)